-On Sabouraud's dextrose agar, colonies are flat, spreading, greyish-white to light tan-white in colour, and have a dense suede-like to downy surface, suggestive of mouse fur in texture.
+Morphological Description: Colonies are flat, spreading, greyish-white to light tan-white in colour, and have a dense suede-like to downy surface, suggestive of mouse fur in texture.
 Reverse can be yellow-brown to reddish-brown in colour.
 Some strains may show no reverse pigment.
-Macroconidia and microconidia are only rarely produced, most cultures are sterile or produce only occasional thick-walled terminal or intercalary chlamydoconidia.
-When present macroconidia may resemble those of M. canis but are usually longer, smoother and more irregularly fusiform in shape; microconidia when present are pyriform to clavate in shape and are similar to those seen in other species of Microsporum.
-So called pectinate (comb-like) hyphae and racquet hyphae (a series of hyphal segments swollen at one end) may also be present.
-RG-2 organism.
+Macroconidia and microconidia are rarely produced, most cultures are sterile or produce only occasional thick-walled terminal or intercalary chlamydospores.
+When present, macroconidia may resemble those of M. canis but are usually longer, smoother and more irregularly fusiform in shape; microconidia, when present, are pyriform to clavate in shape and are similar to those seen in other species of Microsporum, Lophophyton and Nannizzia.
+Pectinate (comb-like) hyphae and racquet hyphae (a series of hyphal segments swollen at one end) may also be present.

 Culture of Microsporum audouinii.

 Chlamydoconidium of M. audouinii.